SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Defenses and Mitigation Strategies

 We further extend this minimax formulation to other defense strategies such as robustness enhancement and input purification in Appendix~\ref{apdx_minimax_game}.
-This formulation captures the adversarial dynamics between attacker and defender and provides a framework for evaluating defense mechanisms.
-While solving for the exact saddle point in this game is computationally infeasible due to non-convexities in deep models, we approximate the solution empirically by evaluating attack–defense pairs.
+Although computing exact saddle points is infeasible due to non-convexity, we approximate solutions empirically by evaluating representative attack-defense pairs.

-At the system level, we generalize system-level constraints as a set $b \in B$, which may represent: (1) actions that alter model behavior (\eg input filtering, modality gating, or dynamic reweighting), and (2) interactions across layers or modules (\eg information flow control).
-Importantly, system-level defenses remain applicable even when the system comprises only a single model.
-We formalize the total system loss of a $k$-layer system, denoted $L_k$, as a recursive composition of local model-level loss with the accumulated loss from previous layer $L_{k-1}$, subject to constraint $b_{k-1}$:
+At the system level, we model system defenses as constraints $b \in B$, representing actions that alter model behavior (\eg input filtering or modality gating) or regulate interactions across components (\eg information flow control).
+These defenses remain applicable even in single-model systems.
+We define the total loss of a $k$-layer system recursively as $L_k = \ell_k \oplus (L_{k-1} \mid b_{k-1})$, where $\ell_k$ is the model-level loss from Equation~\ref{equation_minimax}, $b_{k-1}$ encodes system constraints, and $\oplus$ denotes constrained composition.
+System-level defense corresponds to selecting constraint sets $\{b\} \subset B$ that satisfy security and performance requirements.

-where $\ell_k$ is the model-level loss at layer $k$ (from Equation~\ref{equation_minimax}), and $b_{k-1}$ encodes constraints such as access control, bandwidth limits, or semantic fidelity between layers $k-1$ and $k$.
-The operator $\oplus$ denotes a constrained composition.
-System-level defenses involve selecting constraint sets $\{b\} \subset B$ that are consistent with application-level security and performance requirements.
-In practice, defenders often lack complete knowledge of the attacker’s strategy space $A$.
-To mitigate this, a robust defense approach may consist of deploying an ensemble $\{d_i\} \subset D$ of complementary strategies.
-This ensemble serves as an approximation to a mixed-strategy defense, increasing resilience across a range of attack vectors.
-While our primary focus is on empirically evaluating defense effectiveness at the model level (\S\ref{sec_def_model_level}), we also discuss possible extensions to full system-level strategies in (\S\ref{sec_def_system_level}).
-Our model-level results serve as a lower bound on overall defense performance and can guide the design of more comprehensive defense frameworks.
+In practice, defenders rarely know the full attacker strategy space $A$.
+To mitigate this uncertainty, defenders can adopt a \textit{defense-in-depth} strategy, combining an ensemble ${d_i} \subset D$ of complementary defenses to approximate mixed strategies and improve robustness against diverse attacks.
+Model-level results thus provide a conservative lower bound that informs the design of more comprehensive system defenses.